wernerglinka/glinka.dev.2024/src/content/blog/metalsmith-website-behaves-like-single-page-app.md

               ```

               Swup initializes with the head plugin.
-Each time page content transitions, we re-run the `initPage()` function, ensuring new elements integrate seamlessly.
+We re-run the `initPage()` function each time page content transitions, ensuring new elements integrate seamlessly

               Achieving a fluid single-page-app behavior is as straightforward as these three steps.